webboty/Dexter-Wiki/End-Effectors.md

 The end point of the standard Dexter robot [hardware](Hardware) is a replaceable "tool interface" It has a shape which makes it easy for other tools to be clicked on and off.
-There are "[pogo pins](https://www.mouser.com/ProductDetail/855-P70-2300045R)" at the end for electrical connection.
+There are [spring loaded connectors, sometimes called "pogo pins"](https://www.mouser.com/ProductDetail/855-P70-2300045R) at the end for electrical connection.

 The signals available to the end effector include power, ground, and whatever signals the main board has been configured to produce.
+Early versions were wired to USB connection.
+Later version bring out the GPIO pins from the FPGA.
+These pins can be configured to produce different signals.
+- There is a digital IO pin on the white connectors in the upper right on the back of the motor board<BR>
+`Dexter.move_all_joints(0, 0, 0, 0, 0)`<BR>
+`make_ins("S", "GripperMotor", 1), //Digital output pin.
+0 = off 1 = 5v` TODO: Verify this?
+- Another pin on that same connector is the PWM output pin.<BR>
+`Dexter.move_all_joints(0, 0, 0, 0, 0)`<BR>
+`make_ins("S", "EERoll", 512), //PWN pin.
+Integer range of 0-512`  TODO: Verify this?
-Early versions supplied USB connection, some were configured to produce PWM type RC servo drive signals, but the standard going forward will be a new tool interface which incorporates 2 [Dynamixel XL-320 servos](End-Effector-Servos) and a [Tinyscreen+](End-Effector-Screen) (ARM based, small OLED screen, 4 buttons, lots of IO).
-The Tinyscreen+ will listen on the servo bus and may return data there or via the dedicated return data line.
+- The standard going forward will be a new tool interface which incorporates 2 [Dynamixel XL-320 servos](End-Effector-Servos) and a [Tinyscreen+](End-Effector-Screen) (ARM based, small OLED screen, 4 buttons, lots of IO).
+One FPGA IO pin will be configured to send and receive data via the [Dynamixel protocol 2.0](http://support.robotis.com/en/product/actuator/dynamixel_pro/communication.htm).
+This requires and update to the FPGA image. <BR>
+`Dexter.move_all_joints(0, 0, 0, 0, 0)`<BR>
+`make_ins("S", "ServoSet2X", 2, char1 + char2<<8, char3+char4<<8)`
+<BR>The Tinyscreen+ will listen on the servo bus and may return data there or via the dedicated return data line.
 See: [Parts](https://octopart.com/bom-tool/4UgoKwTw), [source](https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=da6dc9e512), [Schematic and PCB design](https://workspace.circuitmaker.com/Projects/Details/James-Newton-2/Dexter-Tool-Interface)

 Signals from the Dexter [Motor Control PCB](Motor-Control-PCB) to the Tool Interface:
 - Ground (P25 pin 1)